tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 The main take-away message is that `<*>` allows us to combine two parsers in sequence, that is, we can run the first one and then the second one.

-Let's walk through a concrete example of this.
+Let’s walk through a concrete example of this.

 ```haskell
 > charIntPairParser = (,) <$> char <*> int